Pocklington School

-Pocklington School is a private day and boarding school in Pocklington, East Riding of Yorkshire, England.
+Pocklington School is a co-educational private boarding and day school in Pocklington, East Riding of Yorkshire, England.
 It was founded in 1514 by John Dolman.
 The school is situated in 50 acre of land, on the outskirts of the small market town, 12 mi from York and 26 mi from Hull.
 It is the 67th oldest school in the United Kingdom and celebrated its 500th anniversary in 2014.

 Introduction

 The most common entry points are at Pre-School and Reception, at Pocklington Prep School and the First Year (Year 7), Third Year (Year 9) or Sixth Form in Pocklington School.
 Pupils can however be accepted for all school years subject to vacancy.
 All pupils are interviewed as part of the admissions process.
 Academic scholarships and exhibitions are offered to candidates for the First Year, Third Year and Sixth Form of Pocklington School.
 A limited number of Sixth Form Bursaries, worth up to 100% of the day tuition fee, are available to Sixth Form applicants.

-The current Headmaster is Mr Toby Seth, appointed in January 2019.
+The current head is Becky Lovelock, who took over the role in September 2025.

 Pocklington School has a number of traditions, such as the year group naming convention (first year, second year, etc.).
 Its motto Virtute et Veritate is Latin for With courage and truth.

-There are four houses: Dolman (named after the school's founder John Dolman), Gruggen and Hutton (named after former headmasters Rev. Gruggen and Rev. Hutton) and Wilberforce (named after the 18th/19th-century anti-slavery campaigner William Wilberforce who attended the school).
+There are four day houses: Dolman (named after the school's founder John Dolman), Gruggen and Hutton (named after former headmasters Rev. Gruggen and Rev. Hutton) and Wilberforce (named after the 18th/19th-century anti-slavery campaigner William Wilberforce who attended the school).

 The school has an armed forces centre, located on the edge of campus in the Annand VC Cadet Centre.
 The Combined Cadet Force takes part in various competitions each year and cadets can attend camps around the country.

 The school sports hall is housed in the train shed of the former Pocklington railway station, designed by George Townsend Andrews.

 The school runs outreach programmes engaging other schools, and working in the local community, as well as an app called Chatta to improve communication among preschool children, and has won awards for this work.

+The School’s alumni or “Old Pocklingtonians” includes actors, bishops, scientists and politicians.